BGS — B&G Foods, Inc.

 - Expected Adjusted EBITDA: $265 million to $275 million.

-- Anticipated base business growth of 0.4% year-over-year.
+- Anticipated base business growth of approximately 0.4%.

 - Q1 2026 trends show a strong start with a 4% increase in base business net sales year-to-date through February.

-- Q4 adjusted EBITDA impacted by divestitures and tariff costs, totaling $4.4 million in Q4 and $9.5 million for FY 2025.
+- Tariff costs negatively impacted adjusted EBITDA by approximately $4.4 million in Q4 and $9.5 million for the full year.

 5. Notable Q&A Insights

-- Brand Support: Marketing spend in 2026 is expected to remain flat, with a focus on core brands like Ortega and Crisco.
+- Brand Support: Marketing spend in 2026 is expected to remain flat or slightly increase, focusing on core brands.

-- Tariff Recovery: Pricing actions to recover tariff costs are underway, with expectations for full recovery by December 2025.
+- Tariff Recovery: Pricing actions to recover tariff costs are in effect, but full recovery may take longer than anticipated.

-- Balance Sheet and Leverage: Post-divestiture, net debt is projected to decrease, with a target to reduce leverage to below 6.0x by mid-2026.
+- Balance Sheet and Leverage: Post-Green Giant transactions, the company expects to reduce leverage to approximately 6.0x by mid-2026.